Raška (river): Characteristics

-The Raška drains an area of 1,193 km², belongs to the Black Sea drainage basin and it is not navigable.
+The Raška drains an area of 1,193 km2, belongs to the Black Sea drainage basin and it is not navigable.

+At the mouth of the Tušimska into the Raška, in the village of Požežina, a 7,000 years old figurine was excavated close to the bank during the digging of the gas pipeline.
+A 20 cm tall brown female figurine was made of baked clay with added quartz.
+Female attributes are enhanced, while it has ram's horns on the head which is generally triangularly shaped with carved slanted notches for eyes.
+It is embellished with carved notches around the waist and neck.
+The entire find are remains of the prehistoric Neolithic house, with another smaller figurine and numerous ceramics and fragments of an altar also discovered in it.
+Named "Pazarka" ("Girl from [Novi] Pazar"), it is part of the Vinča culture. and is exhibited in Novi Pazar's Ras Museum.

 The river is highly polluted, especially in and after it flows through Novi Pazar.
 After decades of constant pollution, the biologists declared the river "dead" in May 2022.
 At the source, the water is of an exquisite quality, but in Novi Pazar and several kilometers downstream, it is devoid of animal life.
 The river is polluted mostly by the wastewaters from the factories, but also from the households.
 Downstream from Novi Pazar, the water is not good even fore irrigation, which by the 2020s became obvious as majority of meadows, green pastures, gardens and arable fields are located upstream from Novi Pazar.

 Aside from fish, there are no frogs or even algae in the river.
 Water contains ammonium nitrates, feces, gastrointestinal enterococci, etc. As the Raška flows into the Ibar, it pollutes this river, too.
 No one measured how much kilometers it takes for the Ibar to self-purify downstream from the Raška's mouth.
 Citizens constantly document pollution, and organize protests, but the situation remains the same.
 In May 2022 it was reported that construction companies pour cement from the concrete mixer trucks directly in the Raška.
 In June 2022, city owned company "City Heating", poured mazut into the river.